Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

 ## Review
 In this lab, you have completed the following:
-- Setup Dependency Scanning
+- Setup Dependency Scanning.
-- Viewed alerts of the repository
+- Viewed alerts of the repository.
-- Fixed dependency scanning alerts
+- Fixed dependency scanning alerts.
-- Dismissed dependency scanning alerts
+- Dismissed dependency scanning alerts.

 Click on **Next** to continue with the next lab.